billscofield/HuaWei/linux/ssh/sshd.md

     Specifies whether compression is enabled after the user has authenticated successfully.
-The argument must be yes, delayed (a legacy synonym for yes) or no.  The de‐fault is yes.
+The argument must be yes, delayed (a legacy synonym for yes) or no.  The default is yes.

+        yes:
+        delayed:
+        no: